vancluever/terraform-provider-acme/docs/resources/certificate.md

 ~> **NOTE:** When `disable_complete_propagation` is used, you can encounter situations where the propagation check will pass before your platform has provisioned the DNS records on their name servers.
-Use this setting with care, such as in aforementioned air-gapped scenario where the system running Terraform has no outbound DNS access, or for testing purposes.
+Use this setting with care, such as in the aforementioned air-gapped scenario where the system running Terraform has no outbound DNS access, or for testing purposes.
 If you encounter problems using this setting, consider removing it and moving your Terraform operations to a system that can access your domain's authoritative DNS servers.

 #### Using multiple primary DNS providers